aws-amplify/docs/docs/lib/predictions/fragments/ios/identify-text.md

 let options = PredictionsIdentifyRequest.Options(defaultNetworkPolicy: .offline, pluginOptions: nil)
 ```

 Note that bounding boxes in `IdentifyTextResult` are returned as ratios.
-If you would like to place bounding boxes on an image, use the following method to calculate a frame.
-The frame can be used to create view that is overlayed on to the image.
+If you would like to place bounding boxes on individual recognized words that appear in the image, use the following method to calculate a frame for a single bounding box.
 ```swift
 let image = UIImage(...)
 self.imageView = UIImageView(image: self.image)